mdvtibrahim/counter-ngrx/README.md

-# 🔁 Common NgRx Example (with Polling API for 0s & 1s)
+# 🔁 Common NgRx Example by Counter App (with Polling API for 0s & 1s)

 This is a minimal, reusable NgRx setup that shows: